Your Cart is empty

 While the place did turn into something of a quagmire, there were some great performances.
 Curved Air have recently released their set from the festival and there’s long been bootlegs of Rory and Floyd

 It did turn into a bit of a heavy scene though.
 For the performers the facilities were limited.
 No dressing rooms or nor a toilets, caravans only for prominent groups like Pink Floyd and the then popular underground band, Beggar's Opera.

 The two-part stage was set up by English stage managers and sound engineers.
-Stewards were armed with iron chains, fixed knives, steel pipes and knuckles, and they caused several bloody incidents.
-The meadow area on which some of the visitors camped - also directly in front of the stage - was boggy.
+Stewards were armed with iron chains, fixed knives, steel pipes and knuckle dusters, and they caused several bloody incidents.
+The meadow area on which some of the visitors camped - also directly in front of the stage (weird idea) - was boggy.
 The tents near the stage hindered visitors and had a negative effect on the acoustics .
 Even in the middle of the area, the music was difficult to hear.
 The toilet trucks were opposite the stage at the other end of the square, where the water points were also located.